 While the terrain lacks the symmetric beauty of the walled defenses and the siege lines, in their place we see some nice chrome with the inclusion of distinctive battlefield locations.
 The above screenshot shows a monastery, and there are several villages drawn and labeled on the main battlefield.

 As before, I gained a victory.
 I should add I’m playing on one of the easier levels, so this shouldn’t be taken as any comment either on the quality of the scenario or my skill as a player.
 What I will say is that the difficulty of this scenario felt much closer to the those provided with the game, in contrast to the first.
-I also notice the strength of the forces, which seem very close to the actual numbers (depending on your source and assumptions), taking part in the modeled part of the battle.
-In other words, I don’t think the battle was scaled down, as before.
+I also notice the strength of the forces taking part in the portion of the battle which is actively modeled seems very close to the actual numbers (depending on your source and assumptions).
+In other words, I don’t think the battle was scaled down, as was the first scenario.
 I am also impressed and fascinated by the array of unit types.
 The battle is characterized by the wide variety of forces present.
 The Christian coalition had armies from Poland, Germany, Italy, and Austria while the Turks had forces from throughout their empire, including Western infantry.
 There were Tatar cavalrymen on both sides, prompting the Lithuanian Tatars to wear straw in their helmets to distinguish them from their Ottoman counterparts.
 I can’t speak for the research into the order of battle, but the variety of forces in this scenario sure seems impressive.

 All I want is more